raphaelsty/cherche/docs/retrieve/tfidf.md

 [{'id': 0}, {'id': 2}]
 ```

-You can also initialise the retriever with a custom [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).
+We can also initialize the retriever with a custom [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).

 ```python
 >>> from cherche import retrieve